Akash1yadavv/Sunbase-Data-Assignment/README.md

     ```

 2. Navigate to the backend directory:
     ```sh
     cd Sunbase_Assignment_Backend
     ```

-3. Build the project with Maven:
+3. Run the command for creation database on mysql command line

     ```sh
+    "create database sunbase"
+    ```

+4. Build the project with Maven:

+    ```sh
     mvn clean install
     ```

-4. Run the application:
+5. Run the application:

     ```sh
     mvn spring-boot:run